-I like to head to the Crystal Pier to photograph surfers in San Diego.
+I like to head to the Crystal Pier to practice surf photography in San Diego.
 The pier makes it possible for anyone to get great photos of surfers with minimal gear.
 I’ll explain why in a second.

 Heads up though, the waves aren’t amazing here, and the surfers aren’t pro – you’re not going to catch Kelly Slater!